nc-firthh/dotfiles/README.md

 # Dotfiles
 ## Description
-This is a collection of my dotfiles for easy system configuration.
+This is a collection of my dotfiles for easy system config.